-Soil Association: From 18 March, the Soil Association suspended physical inspections until further notice.
-Inspectors will be in touch with members to confirm the cancellation and will look to establish a date to undertake a remote/desk-based inspection.
-Remote/desk based inspections are now applicable for certain schemes; this is dependent on your business activity and the certification you are applying for.
+Soil Association: Remote/desk based inspections are now available for certain schemes; this is dependent on your business activity and the certification you are applying for.
 Please get in touch for further information with regards to your application.
 More details can be found here.

 Global Gap: In response to the global COVID-19 pandemic, GLOBALG.A.P. has implemented a new remote auditing procedure.
 The new procedure allows certification bodies and producers to continue working together safely, click here to read more.
 Their published emergency procedure for certification extension, found here, states that some regions where government travel restrictions are imposed may have their inspection/audit postponed.
 Global Gap have published a free webinar on certification options and procedures.
 More information can be found here.